Skip the wait and schedule your ER reservation in under 2 minutes. Text ‘ER Now‘ to (818) 697-9798 to schedule.

 • Fever

-If you experience any of these side effects, these are normal signs that your body is building protection and should go away in a few days.
+If you experience any of these side effects, they are typical signs that your body is building protection and should subside in a few days.
 The CDC still recommends getting the second shot even if you experienced side effects after the first shot, unless a vaccination provider or your doctor tells you otherwise.

-Each individual that is vaccinated should report their side effects in the v-safe health checker platform right away.
+Each vaccinated individual should report any side effects immediately via the v-safe health checker platform.

 (Source: CDC, After Getting the Vaccine)